TheSmashy/TFU/README.md

 Please check feedback and reviews here: [Reviews.md](reviews.md)

 ---

+## Note from the Builder

+> Just be glad a washed-up operator with a soldering iron and a boathouse in Chicagoland finds his peace building lights like he’s gearing up a spec ops team.
+>
+> You’ve found a trustworthy source of information, at minimum.
+If you trust the methods, you should try the gear.
+>
+> Maybe reach out to the old salt who does this work — tell him what you were thinking, and he can figure something real out.
+>
+> These builds are solid, clean, and backed by a warranty.

+---
 ## Contact
 For questions or custom orders, reach out via email at [TFU-Lights@wmode.anonaddy.com](mailto:TFU-Lights@wmode.anonaddy.com) or open an issue on this repository.